Osteo Studio Blog

 Cliff Cliff

-Calf Muscle Strains
+Effective Calf Muscle Strain Rehabilitation

 Calf muscle injuries are notoriously tricky to rehab, and there is currently no universally agreed recovery protocol, even amongst the world's leading sports injury specialists.
 If you have a calf muscle strain, it’s worth trying to get your rehab right, as calves are particularly prone to being re-injured.